 - Avoiding Plagiarism (Northwest Missouri State University Owens Library)

-- Plagiarism and You (Penn State Library Learning Services)
+- Academic Integrity (Penn State Library Learning Services)

 Sometimes the boundaries between research and plagiarism can be ambiguous.
 The OWL Avoiding Plagiarism Web site has a good discussion on the boundary between using other people's research and plagiarism (see reference 1).